jamie2210/C1_MS2_DCG/README.md

 ### 404
 - Explains to the user they have landed on an unrecognised page.
 - It automatically returns the user back to the home page after 10 seconds, detailed by a count down.
-- There is also a home button should user wish to use it.
+- There is also a home button should the user wish to use it.
 - User Stories covered: 21.

 <details><summary>404 Page</summary>